timleyden/privatelinkdemo/README.md

 # Private Link example
 A sample ARM template that deploys
 1. 2 Peered VNets
-2. a Azure Firewall in the first VNET
+2. a Azure Firewall in the first VNET configure with a dnat rule to send traffic from the public ip address to the private endpoint
 3. a Azure SQL Server and a database
 4. a Private link enabling access to database from the 2nd virtual network